agsb/6502.toy/README.md

 Using I2C and SPI protocols and devices.

-The board have 2 8-pins slots for I2C epproms.
+The board have 2 x 8-pins slots for I2C epproms.

 Use [UEXT](https://en.wikipedia.org/wiki/UEXT) interface for USART, I2C, SPI, 3V3